Tomehane! Suzuri Kōkō Shodōbu: Manga

-Volume list
+Volumes

 Drama

 In June 2009, it was announced that the series would receive television drama adaptation.
 It was broadcast for six episodes on NHK from January 7 to February 11, 2010.

 Reception

 Tomehane!
 Suzuri Kōkō Shodōbu was nominated for the first two Manga Taisho in 2008 and 2009.
 It was one of the Jury Recommended Works at the 14th Japan Media Arts Festival in 2010.